hjd1964/OnStepX-Plugins/README.md

 One plugin is currently available... the SWS Website ported to OnStepX.

-This requires adding one line to Config.h (in addition to enabling the ESP32 ACCESS_POINT or STATION mode.)
+This requires adding one line to OnStepX's Config.h file (in addition to enabling the ESP32 ACCESS_POINT or STATION mode.)

 - #define WEB_SERVER ON